charliecalvert/CloudNotes/Prog282/Week10.md

 Sessions
 --------

+Sessions have the following traits:

+When we create session, a cookie is built in, it is part of the session.
+Each cookie is maintained by the browser and has an id.
+Each request from the browser contains the cookie and its ID.
+The server can use this ID to associate data that it (the server) maintains with the cookie, that is with the session associated with a particular browser.

-The best way to learn about sessions is to run and study the following two demos:
+The best way to learn more about sessions is to run and study the following two demos:

 - [JsObjects/JavaScript/NodeCode/Session01](https://github.com/charliecalvert/JsObjects/tree/master/JavaScript/NodeCode/Session01)